manospits/rtcef/README.md

 For CEF, _RTCEF_, currently supports Wayeb, a Scala implemented CEF engine.
 In the future more engines/models will be supported.

 ### Run-time hyper-parameter optimisation
 For many CEF models, hyper-parameters play major role in performance.
 While offline hyper-parameter optimisation can yield a near optimal set of parameters for a fixed time period, in practice it is not sufficient.
 This is because our world, and therefore data, is constantly evolving.
-For example, maritime vessels adapt their routes according to weather, fraudsters adapt their tactics to avoid detection and so on. _RTCEF_ offers the solution to this problem, by allowing run-time optimisation.
-More specifically it utilises Bayesian optimisation.
+For example, maritime vessels adapt their routes according to weather, fraudsters adapt their tactics to avoid detection and so on.

+_RTCEF_ offers the solution to this problem, by allowing run-time optimisation for finding near-optimal hyper-paramaters.
+More specifically, it utilises Bayesian optimisation.
 Furthermore, since hyper-parameter optimisation can be an expensive task, it offers a retrain vs reoptimise policy.
+Finally, _RTCEF_ does not hinder performance, as retrain or optimisation procedures happen in parallel to CEF.